 The mission of BEHOLD! is to offer the public unprecedented access to contemporary rural American life — its people, their skills, ingenuity and heritage.
 Pioneering a new concept in community/economic development, it models an expanded role for museums in American culture.

 Inspired by 250 years of innovative rural life in New Lebanon, New York, the citizens here are again pioneering a new idea: the nation’s first living museum of contemporary rural American life.
-BEHOLD!
-New Lebanon shares with visitors the heritage, skills, techniques and know-how of generations past, building a bridge between a rich history and a sustainable future.
-You may have visited historic museums where costumed docents play characters from yesteryear and demonstrate skills of times long since past, but at BEHOLD!
-New Lebanon, you visit real people and learn now they live, work and play at their farms, barns, artisan studios, workshops, businesses and wooded trails.
+BEHOLD! shares with visitors the heritage, skills, techniques and know-how of generations past, building a bridge between a rich history and a sustainable future.
+You may have visited historic museums where costumed docents play characters from yesteryear and demonstrate skills of times long since past, but at BEHOLD!, you visit real people and learn how they live, work and play at their farms, barns, artisan studios, workshops, businesses and wooded trails.

 We are farmers, florists, beekeepers, auto mechanics, car racers, gardeners, homesteaders, cattle breeders, foragers, toy makers, herbalists, naturalists, singers, volunteer fire fighters, hunters, writers, quilters, bakers — and much more.

 - Have you wondered how volunteers fight fires?
 Come meet our firefighters in the firehouse.